 How to prevent separation anxiety in dogs

-Note: This post has been expanded into an ebook filled with tips on how to stop a dog’s separation anxiety.
-Order it on Amazon here for $2.99.
+This post has been expanded into an ebook filled with tips on how to stop a dog’s separation anxiety.
+Order it here for $4.

 What is dog separation anxiety?

-Dogs with separation anxiety have never been properly conditioned to being left alone and therefore go into a frantic state of mind when separated from their owners (even when their owners are simply out of sight).
+Dogs with separation anxiety have not been conditioned to being left alone and therefore go into a frantic state of mind when separated from their owners (even when their owners are simply out of sight).

 What is NOT dog separation anxiety?

-It bothers me how often dogs are said to have “separation anxiety” when really they just need exercise, training, a routine and a little time.
+Some dogs are said to have “separation anxiety” when really they just need:

 How do I know if my dog has separation anxiety?

 In a past post, I outlined the symptoms of dog separation anxiety and the steps on how to help a dog with separation anxiety.
-Please check it out.
+Please check it out HERE.